 Indeed, the content and style of those texts is usually quite the opposite – emotional, anecdotal, episodic – which suggest they’re better read using an exemplarist style.
 On that style, moral persuasion occurs mainly through encounters with exemplars of a set of moral or spiritual qualities of goods – wisdom, holiness, enlightenment, and so on.
 If so, then narrative depictions of exemplars should be apt to activate admiration and enable emulation.
 Their style should be emotive and anecdotal and give a rich sense of the character of the exemplar and the manner of their life.
 The content should consist of dense, detailed descriptions of the exemplar’s comportment – their gestures, posture, speech, tone of voice, facial expressions.
 The focus should be on their experiences of and responses to the people, places, and events of their world.

 The classic spiritual narratives that I am interested in have many of these literary features.
 If done well, they afford powerful literary encounters with exemplars.
 One should be impressed by their courage, struck by their faith, awed by their compassion.
 In one sutra, a man is spontaneously moved to ‘deep faith’ in the Buddha when witnessing his ‘serene calm’ during a violent storm.
 Such narratives can only do this when they are embedded in a religious form of life, replete with communities, practices, and a rich religious imagination, such that the narratives serve as starting points for moral and spiritual reflection.
 People were moved to follow Jesus or devote their lives to the Prophet or abandon Confucian artifice for more ‘natural’ ways of life, partly thanks to the relevant narratives, but also partly due to the existence of communities of people trying to live out their teachings and example.
-Such experiences of course do not, of course, prove the truth of the exemplar’s vision of life and the world.
+Such experiences do not, of course, prove the truth of the exemplar’s vision of life and the world.
 But they can secure a trust or confidence in the vision, as one able to encourage and sustain such exemplary lives – ones documented in narrative and proven, as it were, in life.

 Such affectively-toned experiences can be encouraged by spiritual life-forms that structure admiration and facilitate emulation.
 Ritual practices, worship, dance, music, prayer, fasts, festivals, pilgrimages – all of these are part of what Victoria Harrison calls ‘the experience of living within a spiritual life-form’.
 But also part of developing within a life-form, from novice aspiration to consummate exemplarity.
 Such progress inevitably involves encountering and responding to obstacles, many involving adversity, suffering, and challenge.
 It is easier to surmount those obstacles – to stay on the Way, as Daoists say – if the exemplars one recognizes testify to similar experiences.
 If exemplars are the ‘end-stage’ of spiritual attainment, aspirants need to see the way they got there – a way they, too, will pass along, obstacles and all.